• Remote/Flexible Working (home, the park, the car if necessary) • Some office-based time and client-facing time is required • Flexible days/times

 The majority of my clients have been with me for many years and I’m lucky to be in a position where I can pick and choose who I work with.
 My clients are lovely people, with lovely families and growing businesses.

-My client’s businesses are now growing again and I need two creative, hardworking, easy-going and clever marketing people to help me keep up with the work and service my clients.
+My client’s businesses are now growing again and I need another creative, hardworking, easy-going and clever marketing person to join the team and help keep up with the work and service my clients.

 (approx. 20 – 40 hours depending on your availability)

-This role will work closely with me on one major client and implementing their inbound marketing strategy.
+This role will work closely with me on clients implementing their marketing strategies.

 Think content, content, content.
 Brainstorming new ideas, creating and repurposing content, web updates, social media, shooting video, case studies, working with their sales and customers service teams to understand the buying and sales process, CRM, Hubspot, analytics etc. You will be focussed both the development and implementation of customer-facing content for this client.